 While not as far along as other industrialized nations, the United States is seeing a definite move toward hydrogen-powered vehicles as a way to transition from carbon-based fuels.

-Some of the world’s largest economies are enthusiastically embracing hydrogen fuel cells and hydrogen vehicles as a way to reduce their carbon emissions and eliminate it altogether one day.
+Some of the world’s largest economies are enthusiastically embracing hydrogen fuel cells and hydrogen vehicles in 2023 as a way to reduce their carbon emissions and eliminate it altogether one day.
 Here are a few examples of recent decarbonization initiatives around the world:

 - Japan is pushing hard for a hydrogen-based society.
 The country created its Basic Hydrogen Strategy in 2017, and the next year hosted the Hydrogen Energy Ministerial Meeting among interested governments.
 The Toyota Mirai is the world’s first commercially available fuel cell electric vehicle (FCEV), and Japan currently has the world’s largest facility for producing H2 using renewable energy: the Fukushima Hydrogen Energy Research Field (FH2R).